LAR Grizzly Win Mag: Background

-The standard Grizzly models had a 5.5" slide, most often seen fitted with a 6.5" barrel which extends one inch beyond the slide, and less commonly with a 5.5" barrel in combination with a factory fitted bushing style recoil compensator.
+The standard Grizzly models had a 5.5" slide, most often seen fitted with a 6.5" barrel that extends one inch beyond the slide, and less commonly with a 5.5" barrel in combination with a factory-fitted bushing style recoil compensator.
 Special models with 8" and 10" barrels for hunting and silhouette competition were also produced (in small quantities).

 A Grizzly caliber conversion kit typically included a barrel, a magazine, an ejector, an extractor, a barrel bushing, and a recoil spring.
-Some also included a bushing type recoil compensator and a wrench for use with the compensator.
+Some also included a bushing-type recoil compensator and a wrench for use with the compensator.

 Operation

 The standard recoil spring used in the Mark I and II pistols chambered for the .45 Winchester Magnum has a 27lb rating, compared to the 16lb rating for a standard M1911 pistol chambered for .45 ACP.
 The heavy spring, combined with the greater inertia of the massive slide, results in a manageable recoil impulse without resorting to the gas operation of the Desert Eagle and Wildey designs.
 The absence of any small, easily fouled gas ports makes the LAR Grizzly capable of firing cast lead bullets reliably.

 The Grizzly utilizes a standard 1911 Commander length barrel bushing to accommodate the greater excursion of the slide and associated swing of the barrel required to feed and eject the long .45 WM cartridge.
-In spite of this, the bushing tends to develop skirt cracks after hundreds of rounds of full-power loads.
+Despite this, the bushing tends to develop skirt cracks after hundreds of rounds of full-power loads.
 As the bushing skirt fails, the point of impact will drift downward.

 The Grizzly pistol design does not utilize the double-tapered barrel tenon accuracy enhancement patented by Perry Arnett.

 Non-standard parts

 Most of the small parts used in the Grizzly Mark I pistol are standard parts per the 1911 ordnance drawings.
-Some parts however are not interchangeable due to the increased front to rear depth of the magazine well:
+Some parts however are not interchangeable due to the increased front-to-rear depth of the magazine well: